muxinc/elements/packages/mux-video/README.md

 ### Advanced: CuePoints

 `<mux-video>` has an extended API for working with CuePoints metadata.
 This includes the `addCuePoints()` method to add CuePoints, `cuePoints` and `activeCuePoint` properties to get all CuePoints or the current active CuePoint (based on the element's `currentTime`), and the `cuepointchange` event, which fires whenever the `activeCuePoint` changes.
-The "shape" of a CuePoint is `{ timestamp: number; value: any; }`, where `timestamp` is the playback time you want the `CuePoint` to begin, and `value` is whatever (JSON-serializable) value is appropriate for your CuePoint use case.
+The "shape" of a CuePoint is `{ time: number; value: any; }`, where `time` is the playback time you want the `CuePoint` to begin, and `value` is whatever (JSON-serializable) value is appropriate for your CuePoint use case.

 To add CuePoints via `addCuePoint()`, simply pass in an array of CuePoints (as described above).
 Note that CuePoints are tied to the loaded media source, so: (a) you'll need to wait until the media source (`src` or `playback-id`) has loaded before adding any CuePoints; and (b) the CuePoints will be removed if you `unload()` the current media source or change it by re-setting e.g. `playback-id`.
 Below is a simple example of using CuePoints: